EMC China Lab

 Therefore, when determining whether to conduct chronic toxicity and carcinogenicity studies, it is essential to first consider the intended use and classification of the device to identify whether these biological endpoints require evaluation.

 Manufacturers should leverage existing product information as much as possible, including raw materials, manufacturing processes, preclinical and clinical data (if available).
-When additional studies are necessary to support risk assessment, a tiered approach is recommended:
+When additional studies are necessary to support risk assessment, a tieRED approach is recommended:

 1. Prioritize chemical and physical characterization